Media Titan Sumner Redstone, Who Made Viacom A Global Empire, Dies At 97

 Media titan Sumner Redstone, who built the company Viacom into a global empire, died Tuesday at his home in Los Angeles.
 He was 97.
 Through shrewd investing and strategic deal-making, Redstone became one of the world's most powerful and unpredictable corporate leaders.

-As if that weren't enough for one lifetime, Redstone was also a majority shareholder of CBS Corporation.
+As if that weren't enough for one lifetime, Redstone was also a majority shareholder of CBS Corp.
 In 2006, he split Viacom and CBS into two separate companies.
-In 2019 the two merged back together to create ViacomCBS.
+In 2019, the two merged back together to create ViacomCBS.

 The Boston-bred Redstone did not gain control of these dynasties by being a nice guy.
 He was called "combative," "irascible," a "control freak" and a lot worse.
 "Sumner was one of the most colorful and wily media moguls on the stage," says Los Angeles Times media writer Meg James.